radiantlogic-v8/documentation-new/documentation/cloud-manager-guide/environments/backup-and-restore/create-backup.md

 ![image description](images/backup-now.png)

-This brings you to the backup **Details** screen where you will provide the required details to create the environment backup.
+This brings you to the backup *Details* screen where you will provide the required details to create the environment backup.

 ![image description](images/create-details.png)

 ## Backup details

-On the backup **Details** screen, the "Backup Details" and "Backup Destination" fields must be completed in order to submit the form to create a backup.
+On the backup *Details* screen, the "Backup Details" and "Backup Destination" fields must be completed in order to submit the form to create a backup.

 Under "Backup Details" a "Backup Name" will auto-populate for you in the space provided.
 If you wish to change the name, it must meet the following naming conventions... (**confirming with RL**).

 > **Note:** Backup names must be unique.
-You will receive a warning if a backup name is entered that is already in use.
+You will receive a warning if the backup name entered is already in use.

 ![image description](images/create-backup-name.png)